Spending Christmas At Disneyland

 When you go to Disneyland and expect magic remember:

-It feels like lately there have been a lot of people complaining about Disney yet never admit that they also hold responsibility for their experiences.
-They like to blame others when they do not get the Disney Magic one thinks they should receive just because Disney is more expensive than other theme parks.
+People complain but neglect they also hold responsibility for their experiences.
+They like to blame others when they do not get the Disney Magic one thinks they should receive.

-It has to stop.
-Miserable people who make poor choices like coming to Disneyland on one of the busiest days of the year and then expect to walk onto rides.
-Or get a table at the most popular restaurant without waiting.
+This has to stop.
+People who make poor choices like coming to Disneyland on one of the busiest days of the year.
+It's packed you cannot expect to walk onto rides.
+Do not expect to eat at a popular restaurant without waiting.
 It is everyone else's fault but their own.
 They spread the misery.
-Meanwhile, there are thousands of people who go there when it is crowded and have the right attitude and have a blast.
+Meanwhile, thousands of people visit when Disneyland is crowded with the right attitude.
+Those people have a blast.

 Be prepared to wait when Disney is crowded.
-If you cannot be patient, then stay home.
-Your choices impact countless others.
-Many do not consider that when booking a vacation at Christmas means those who serve them will not be with the ones they love at Christmas.
+If you cannot be patient, stay home.
+The choices you make impacts others.
+Many do not consider that when booking a vacation at Christmas means.
+Those who serve them will not be with their family at Christmas.